What will I learn during the Rescue Course?

 You are already a diver, so surely you’ve come across PADI and SSI, the two major training agencies in the world.
 But is there a big difference or is one better than the other?

 Instructors of both agencies will teach you how to be a skilled diver, as there is a certain skill set that every diver needs to have.
 Therefore, all diving agencies follow a legal framework laid down by the World Recreational Scuba Diving Council.
-The training agencies also accept each other; hence you could do one course with the one and other courses with another agency.
+The training agencies also accept each other; hence you could do an Open Water Course with the one and an Advanced Course with the other agency.

-The main difference is in the theoretical education, requirements and costs (in case you are planning to opt for an elearning option).
+The main difference is in the theoretical education, requirements and certification costs.
 And of course, much comes down to personal preferences and other factors such as the teaching skills of your instructor and the conditions of the water.

 What different diver levels are there?